-The most conventional way of getting an interview at Amazon is through their careers site.
-You can apply by creating a profile, submitting your resume (link to the resume blog) and cover letter, and expecting a response from the recruiter if there was a match.
+The most conventional way of getting an interview at Amazon is by applying through their careers site.
+You can apply by creating a profile, submitting your resume and cover letter, and expecting a response from the recruiter if there was a match.

-There are three common types of questions to focus on the Amazon Product Manager Interview.
-These are:
+There are three common types of questions to prep for in the Amazon Product Manager Interview:

 - Behavioral questions

 - Strategy questions

 Behavioral questions form an essential part of the interview.
 These questions go beyond a typical “tell me about yourself” and require you to relate your professional experiences to Amazon’s Leadership Principles.
 We will take a deeper dive into these principles and how do they show up in an interview in a minute.